Kitchen Remodeling Ideas That Actually Work in St. Pete Homes

 That’s a strong opinion, but it’s backed by what we see on job sites.
 Engineered quartz dominated kitchens for the last decade because it was marketed as low-maintenance and consistent.
 But homeowners are noticing that it looks identical in every house — and it doesn’t age the way natural stone does.
 Quartzite offers the veining and character of marble with better durability.
 Granite, once dismissed as dated, is making a comeback in darker, more dramatic slabs.

 For a mid-range kitchen remodel in the $75,000–$100,000 range, countertop material choice is one of your biggest budget levers.
-A quartzite waterfall island will cost more than a standard quartz slab, but it becomes the centerpiece of the room — and it’s something guests notice.
+A quartzite waterfall island with thickened edges will cost more than a standard quartz slab, but it becomes the centerpiece of the room — and it’s something guests notice the second they walk into your kitchen.

 Workstation Sinks Are Worth the Investment